|Interacting with Americans and Canadians

 Dealing with prejudice in Canada and the U.S.

-Prejudice remains in Canada and the U.S., but international travellers and international students of colour or whose culture differs should expect to be welcomed nearly
+Prejudice remains in Canada and the U.S., but international travellers and international students of colour and those culture differs should expect to be welcomed nearly

 Economically depressed areas in both Canada and the